Drakunal/DBMS-Lab/Lab 1/readme.md

 SELECT MemberID, SUM(NumberOfCopies) AS TotalBorrowed FROM BorrowingRecords GROUP BY MemberID;
 ```

-This query will return the total number of books each member has borrowed.

 ---

 #### j. **Average Number of Books Borrowed per Transaction**: